-When doing SDP Offer/Answer [RFC3264] an offering client that wishes to use both one and two bytes extensions MUST include the attribute "a= extmap-allow-mixed" in the SDP offer.
-If "a= extmap-allow-mixed" is present in the offer SDP, the answerer that supports this mode and wishes to use it SHALL include the "a=extmap-allow-mixed" attribute in the answer.
-In cases the answer has been excluded, neither clients SHALL use mixed one bytes and two bytes extensions in the same RTP stream but MAY use one-byte or two-bytes form (see section 4.1.2).
+When doing SDP Offer/Answer [RFC3264] an offering client that wishes to use both one and two bytes extensions MUST include the attribute "a= extmap-allow-mixed " in the SDP offer.
+If "a= extmap-allow-mixed " is present in the offer SDP, the answerer that supports this mode and wishes to use it SHALL include the "a=extmap-allow-mixed " attribute in the answer.
+In cases the where the attribute has been excluded, both clients SHALL NOT use mixed one bytes and two bytes extensions in the same RTP stream but MAY use one-byte or two-bytes form exclusively (see section 4.1.2).